-Readmission into the Institute
+Readmission into the Institution

 Any student who re-enters the institution after a withdrawal or graduation will be considered to have matriculated on the first day of attendance and tuition will be charged.
-There is no conditional acceptance period.

-A student who was involuntarily withdrawn must complete a Request for Readmission, receive approval, and complete the enrollment process for re-entry.
+A student who was involuntarily withdrawn must complete a Student Re-Entry Application, receive approval, and complete the enrollment process for re-entry.